chris-birdler/magnum.np/README.md

 Example
 -------
-The following demo code shows the solution of the MuMag Standard Problem #5 and can be found in the demos directory:
+The following demo code shows the solution of the muMAG Standard Problem #5 and can be found in the demos directory:

 ```python
 from magnumnp import *